 I had to remind myself several times that I was there only to treat my acne scars, and not my acne!

-I don’t know what I expected, but I had hoped to meet someone more down to earth that wanted to listen and take care of my concerns (acne scars) and not create more concerns.
+I tried bringing up diet and sensitive skin and what I’ve done to treat my acne so far, but she just waved my opinions away and patronized me for it.
+She literally believes acne can be washed away with the right product!
+I don’t know what I expected, but I had hoped to meet someone more down-to-earth that wanted to listen and take care of my concerns (acne scars) and not create more concerns.
 But I guess this is how doctors make money, and we’ve all seen how people go in to meet a plastic surgeon to fix their nose and they come out of there fixing not only their nose, but eyebrows, lips and cheek bones.

 I will keep you posted together with progress pictures and what type of moisturizers I’ve decided to use for after-treatment.